Creating Value In Schools

 What must be avoided at all costs is the toxic culture where the teacher demands obedience, just because they are the teacher and punishes offenders.
 A parent recently overheard discussing an incident with a teacher asked, ‘and who was the adult in that conversation?’

 Remember, as we have seen, the term “challenging behaviour” places the focus of discussion on services rather than on the individuals displaying that behaviour.
-The Tony Blair Institute’s detailed and informative report, Tackling the Behaviour Challenge in England’s Schools, sets out the causes and symptoms very clearly and we will pick up some of the points in the second part of this series, ‘Maintaining a positive behaviour culture’.
+The Tony Blair Institute’s detailed and informative report, Tackling the Behaviour Challenge in England’s Schools, sets out the causes and symptoms very clearly and we pick up some of the points in the second part of this series, How do we maintain a positive behaviour culture?

 What we do know is that a positive culture exists where pupils feel safe, valued and cared for and where teachers are respected, appreciated and affirmed by senior leaders.
 Governors too have a role in monitoring staff wellbeing as well as pupil behaviour.